johndunne2019/Machine-Learning-and-Statistics-Project-2020/README.md

 I have listed below the contents of this repository and a short description on each:

-**Project-Machine-Learning-Statitics.ipynb**
+**Project-Machine-Learning-Statistics.ipynb**

+Jupyter notebook containing among other things:

-* An introduction to the power production data set
+* An introduction to the power production data set.
-* An introduction to artificial neural networks
+* An introduction to artificial neural networks.
-* Training a Keras neural network
+* Training a Keras neural network.
-* Making predictions on unseen data with the neural network
+* Making predictions on unseen data with the neural network.
+* Analysing the accuracy of the predictions.

+**model.h5**

+Keras neural network model saved with model.save command in jupyter notebook.

+**server.py**

+Python file that runs a flask server which serves out the predictions from the neural network at a specified app route on the web browser at local host.

+**static**

+Folder containing index.html which is the user front end for my API.
+Ajax function returns the prediction to the index.html from the app route specified in server.py

+**img**

+Folder containing images that are displayed in the jupyter notebook.

+**.gitignore**

+Contents of the file are ignored by Github.

+**requirements.txt**

+List of required packages needed to run this application.
+I compiled the list from a virtual environment using the command pip freeze > requirements.txt

+**Dockerfile**

+**.dockerignore**